How do I make an appointment?

 My problem is not on the list, can Barrie still help me?

 Please feel free to contact me and ask if you are unsure of whether I may be able to help you.

 Where is Steps 2 Healing Clinic located?

-We are 10 minutes drive from the Centre of Louth or Horncastle, off the A157, within the Lincolnshire Wolds.
+We are located in Scamblesby.
+10 minutes drive from the Centre of Louth or Horncastle, just off the A153, within the Lincolnshire Wolds.

 Can I bring someone with me to my appointment?

 You are welcome to bring someone with you to your appointment.
 However, unless absolutely necessary, once you and I commence our work together, I would strongly suggest your chaperone leave the room.
 Working one-to-one is often more productive with only the client and therapist present.